-Wanxin Zhang was born in ChangChun, China, and spent his formative childhood years under Mao's regime during the 1960's and 1970's.
-He was part of the first young generation to receive a formal art education in college after the Cultural Revolution ended in 1976, graduating in 1985 from the Sculpture program from the LuXun Academy of Fine Art.
-Zhang relocated to California in 1992.
-Zhang has received several grants and awards including the Joan Mitchell Painter and Sculptor Grant in 2004 and the Virginia A. Groot Foundation Grant in 2006.
+WANXIN ZHANG was born in ChangChun, China, and spent his formative years in the 1970's under Mao's regime.
+He was part of the first generation to receive a formal art education in college after to the Cultural Revolution in 1976.
+In 1985 he graduated from the LuXun Academy of Fine Art with a degree in sculpture.

 In 1992, after Zhang established his art career as a sculptor in China, he emigrated to the United States to continue his development, and to study at the Academy of Art University, San Francisco, CA. Zhang was a recipient of the Virginia A. Groot Foundation Grant in 2006, and the Joan Mitchell Foundation Painters and Sculptors Grant in 2004.